Shwetha-Selma/M2S_Sample/guided_odd_even_merge_sort_SYCLMigration/README.md

 # `odd-even mergesort` Sample

 The `odd-even mergesort` sample demonstrates how to use the **odd-even mergesort** algorithm (also known as "Batcher's odd–even mergesort"), which belongs to the class of sorting networks.
-Generally, this algorithm is not efficient for large sequences compared to algorithms with better asymptotic algorithmic complexity (merge sort or radix sort); however, this sort method might be the preferred algorithm for sorting batches of short-sized to mid-sized (key, value) array pairs.
+Generally, this algorithm is not efficient for large sequences compared to algorithms with better asymptotic algorithmic complexity (merge sort or radix sort); however, this sorting method might be the preferred algorithm for sorting batches of short-sized to mid-sized (key, value) array pairs.

 | Area                | Description
 |:---                 |:---